Dentist in Davis, California

 - Bonded Retainer – A thin, fixed wire that is temporarily bonded to the lingual (tongue) side of the anterior teeth.

-We will provide you with the retainer option that is best suited for your orthodontic treatment plan.
+At James Childress, DDS, Inc. we will provide you with the retainer option that is best suited for your orthodontic treatment plan.
 Your retainer should be worn as often as instructed.
 Your teeth have been in active treatment for months or even years.
 Wearing your retainer is crucial for ensuring that your teeth do not shift back out of their corrected positions.

 When it is not in your mouth, keep your retainer in its case.
 Bacteria can build up on your retainer, making it less hygienic and affecting the fit.
 Regular cleaning to remove these bacteria is a vital part of proper retainer care.